-By 1650 Cromwell’s armies had captured the north, east and most of the south of Ireland.
-The Catholic Confederate forces, with their English Royalist allies were still in control west of the Shannon.
+By 1650 the army of Oliver Cromwell captured the north, east and most of the south of Ireland.
+The Catholic Confederate forces, with their English Royalist allies, were still in control west of the Shannon.

 In Armagh confederate forces under Felim O’ Neill still held the strategic and modern fortress of Charlemont.
 At early August the Parliamentarians troops, under the combined leadership of the infamous Sir Charles Coote and Robert Venables moved against the fort using mortars and heavy cannon.
 On August 14th the Irish requested terms of surrender.

 The battle was one of the bloodiest that the Parliamentarians had faced in Ireland.
 Due to Coote’s reputation, the Catholic defenders had expected to fight to the end.
 However, on this occasion, Cootes was quite lenient and allowed the defenders to leave for the continent.
 Felim O’ Neill escaped back into Ulster where he was eventually captured and executed.
 Cootes and Venebales capture of Charlemont left them free to march south to Athlone.

 As the Parliamentarian forces cemented their hold over the rest of Ireland the Confederate forces in the West were spurred into taking measures to defend their territories in the West.
 The Cromwellians under Coote and Venables marched to Athlone where they were joined by Henry Ireton who had been in Wicklow hunting down and killing Tóraidhe, the remnants of defeated Confederate forces in Munster.

 The Irish forces were under the command of the Marquis of Clanricarde.
 Initially, Clanricarde was able to advance into English territory in Leinster causing the Parliamentarians fell back to Roscrea.